Guido of Arezzo

 Guido of Arezzo (Guido d'Arezzo; (Note: Guido's name is recorded in many variants, including Guido Aretinus, Guido Aretino, Guido da Arezzo, Guido Monaco, Guido d'Arezzo, Guido Monaco Pomposiano, or Guy of Arezzo also Guy d'Arezzo) c.
 991–992 – after 1033) was an Italian music theorist and pedagogue of High medieval music.
-A Benedictine monk, he is regarded as the inventor—or by some, developer—of the modern staff notation that had a massive influence on the development of Western musical notation and practice.
-Perhaps the most significant European writer on music between Boethius and Johannes Tinctoris, after the former's De institutione musica, Guido's Micrologus was the most widely distributed medieval treatise on music.
+A monk from the Order of Saint Benedict, he is regarded as the inventor—or by some, developer—of the modern staff notation that had a massive influence on the development of Western musical notation and practice.
+Perhaps the most significant European writer on music between Boethius and Johannes Tinctoris, Guido wrote the Micrologus, the most widely distributed medieval treatise on music, after Boethius's De institutione musica.

 Biographical information on Guido is only available from two contemporary documents; though they give limited background, a basic understanding of his life can be unravelled.
 By around 1013 he began teaching at Pomposa Abbey, but his antiphonary Prologus in antiphonarium and novel teaching methods based on staff notation brought considerable resentment from his colleagues.
 He thus moved to Arezzo in 1025 and under the patronage of Bishop Tedald of Arezzo he taught singers at the Arezzo Cathedral.
-Using staff notation, he was able to teach large amounts of music quickly and he wrote the multifaceted Micrologus, attracting attention from around Italy.
+Using staff notation, he was able to teach large amounts of music quickly, and he wrote the multifaceted Micrologus, attracting attention from around Italy.
 Interested in his innovations, Pope John XIX called him to Rome.
 After arriving and beginning to explain his methods to the clergy, sickness sent him away in the summer.
 The rest of his life is largely unknown, but he settled in a monastery near Arezzo, probably one of the Avellana of the Camaldolese order.

 Context and sources

-Information on Guido's life is scarce; the music historian Charles Burney asserted that the paucity of records was because Guido was a monk.
+Information on Guido's life is scarce; Charles Burney, a music historian, asserted that the paucity of records was because Guido was a monk.
 Burney furthered that, in the words of musicologist Samuel D. Miller, "Guido's modesty, selfless abandon from material gain life, and obedience to authority tended to obscure his moves, work, and motivations".
 The scholarly outline of Guido's life has been subject to much mythologization and misunderstandings.
 These dubious claims include that he spent much of life in France (recorded as early as Johannes Trithemius's 1494 De scriptoribus ecclesiasticis); that he trained in the Saint-Maur-des-Fossés near Paris; and unsupported rumours that he was imprisoned because of plots from those hostile to his innovations.

 The primary surviving documents associated with Guido are two undated letters; a dedicatory letter to Bishop Tedald of Arezzo and a letter to his colleague Michael of Pomposa, known as the Epistola ad Michaelem.
 (Note: The Epistola ad Michaelem is also known as the Epistola de ignoto cantu or the Epistola de cantu ignoto.)
 These letters provide enough information and context to map the main events and chronology of Guido's life, though Miller notes that they do "not permit a detailed, authoritative sketch".